1. Resources

 However, while you're responsible for scaling and operating both components in Jenkins, Buildkite manages the control panel as a SaaS offering (the Buildkite dashboard).
 This reduces the operational burden on your team, as Buildkite takes care of platform maintenance, updates, and availability.
 The Buildkite dashboard also handles monitoring tools like logs, user access, and notifications.

-Multiple pipelines shown on the Buildkite dashbaord
+Multiple pipelines shown on the Buildkite dashboard

 The Buildkite dashboard